foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Initiative now properly adds the character's initiative bonus again.
 Fixes #543
 * Spells with saving throws can be cast again.
 Fixes #542
 * Spells with saving throws can provide damage again.
 Fixes #545
+* Wall of Steam spell has a proper link to Wall of Fog.
+Fixes #546

 # v0.18.0 - Precog Pioneers